Da-Dog/esp8266/Clock/README.md

 # Clock

-This is a clock that can also display temperature
+This is a clock that can also display the temperature

 ### Few things that you might need to change in the code